Rebecca Krucoff

 Biography

-Rebecca Krucoff is a teacher, museum educator, and historic preservationist with many years of experience in the fields of education and public history.
-She teaches courses in education, museum education, and historic preservation for Pratt Institute’s Art and Design Education Department and Graduate School for Planning and the Environment’s Historic Preservation Program.
-Since January, 2022, Rebecca has been the Interim Acting Assistant Chair of the Art and Design Education Department.
-In that capacity she has deepened the department’s relationships with NYC’s Department of Education, facilitated the department’s work to integrate culturally responsive and sustaining pedagogy, organized a series of lectures and panels focusing on equitable and diverse pathways in education, and coordinated digitization efforts of many of the department’s platforms and materials.
+Rebecca Krucoff is a teacher, museum educator, and historic preservationist with many years of experience in the fields of education, public history and heritage.
+She teaches courses in education and historic preservation for Pratt Institute’s Art and Design Education Department and Graduate School for Planning and the Environment’s Historic Preservation Program.

-Rebecca is a founding member of Pratt Institute’s Preserving Activism project, an interdisciplinary initiative of collaborative research and coursework focused on activism within Pratt and extending out to the surrounding community.
+Rebecca is a member of various cross-disciplinary projects at Pratt.
+She is a founding member of the Institute’s Preserving Activism project, an interdisciplinary initiative of collaborative research and coursework focused on activism within Pratt and extending out to the surrounding community.
 The project includes faculty from Art and Design Education, Interior Design, Historic Preservation, Pratt Archives, and Pratt Library.
 The project was awarded a Pratt Institute Impact Award in 2021.

 Education